 Yes Bank fraud case: HC grants bail to Kapil and Dheeraj Wadhawan

-Yes Bank is alleged to have invested ₹3,700 crore in short term non-convertible debenture of DHFL between April and June 2018india Updated: Aug 20, 2020 13:28 IST
+Yes Bank fraud case: HC grants bail to Kapil and Dheeraj Wadhawanmumbai Updated: Aug 20, 2020 23:57 IST

 The Wadhawan brothers will not be able to come out of the prison immediately as the Central Bureau of Investigation (CBI) is investigating them in the same case.
 ED is separately probing other pending cases against them.